Silverfin Guide Service Homer Alaska

 upper Anchor River

-All area rivers will still provide good Silver fishing for the first part of September, but only unbaited, single-hook artificial lures are allowed, starting Sept.
+The Anchor River, Deep Creek and Ninilchik Rivers will still provide fair Silver Salmon fishing for the first part of September, but only unbaited, single-hook artificial lures are allowed, starting Sept.
 1. As the Silvers begin to decrease, the Steelhead will increase throughout the month and should peak by month’s end.
 Steelhead fishing is catch and release only, and the fish must be released unharmed in the water.
 Still, this offers some of the most exciting fishing available.
 Dolly Varden Trout will still be present in specific stretches of the rivers, and fishing for Dollies and Steelhead will continue through October.

-Please keep in mind that this Salmon outlook is only our best educated guess for what to expect, based on our past experience..
+Please keep in mind that this fishing outlook is only our best educated guess for what to expect, based on our past experience..

 Read about us in this Homer News article